 The Extended Mind Thesis

 Philosopher Andy Clark argues in The Extended Mind that our cognition doesn’t stop at the skull.
-Our notebooks, phones, and tools are literally extensions of our thinking.
+Our notebooks, phones, and tools are literally extensions of our thinking.2 Clark and Chalmers’ 1998 paper “The Extended Mind” proposed that cognitive processes can extend beyond the brain into the environment.
+A notebook that you consistently rely on becomes part of your cognitive system, not just a tool.

-When you write something down, you’re not just storing information — you’re offloading cognitive load.
+When you write something down, you’re not just storing information—you’re offloading cognitive load.
 You’re freeing up mental bandwidth for actual thinking instead of remembering.

 The David Allen Revelation